theory-amsterdam/website-theory-amsterdam/content/authors/nieuwboer/_index.md

 highlight_name: false
 ---

-Harold obtained a bachelor and a master degree in Mathematics at the VU  University Amsterdam and a master degree at the University of Cambridge.
-In his master degree he studied the equivariant cohomology ring of symplectic toric manifolds.
-He started his PhD in October 2019 with Michael Walter as his advisor, and is interested in studying quantum information and geometry.
+I’m a PhD student at the Korteweg-de Vries Institute and QuSoft at the University of Amsterdam, and an affiliated researcher at the Ruhr-Universität Bochum, advised by prof. dr. Michael Walter and prof. dr. Eric Opdam.
+My office is located at Centrum Wiskunde & Informatica.

+I’m interested in classical and quantum algorithms for optimization problems with a lot of geometric or algebraic structure, such as (geodesic) convexity or having many symmetries.
+In particular, I have worked on scaling problems, such as matrix scaling, operator scaling and tensor scaling.
+These problems have connections to representation theory, geometric invariant theory, quantum information theory, quantum many-body physics, machine learning, statistics, and numerical linear algebra.